akvo/akvo-flow-docs/docs/topic/fieldapp/HandlingNetworkConnectivityIssues/ImportMultipleFiles.rst

    :alt: image of dashboard
    :align: center

 6. A dialog displays the progress of your upload.
-Once the data is successfully uploaded, a confirmatory message ‘Import Complete’ appears.
+Once the data is successfully uploaded, a confirmatory message "Import Complete" appears.

 To check whether all the required data has been successfully uploaded, follow the steps listed in Review Submitted Data.